Buzzwords. We love to use them and loathe to hear them, am I right?

 Simple, right?
 But what about digital transformation or brand transformation?

 We know there’s logic behind the terms but ‘transformation’ is very ambiguous and needs clarification.
 ‘Transformation’ is different to everybody - how do you ask for a digital transformation and ensure the solution is what you were hoping for?

 So let’s just rephrase it to what everybody is really asking for, “I want a product/brand/marketing solution that will deliver results that suit my audience, works for my business and helps me to achieve my targets”.
 How is such a solution packaged up?
 Let’s try:

 - A professional marketing campaign

-If you’re looking for excellent, hugh quality solutions, that’s all you need to ask for - the transformation is a byproduct not the “be all and end all”!
+If you’re looking for excellent, high-quality solutions, that’s all you need to ask for - the transformation is a byproduct, not the “be all and end all”!